Top-Performing Reliance Is Shaking Off Past Decade's Slumber

 (Bloomberg) -- Reliance Industries Ltd.’s recent gains are helping one of India’s most-valuable companies catch up with the benchmark index, which it had trailed for much of the past decade.

 At close of trading Wednesday, the company’s shares had surged 135 percent since it launched telecom services in 2016, nearly four times the advance in the S&P BSE Sensex, making it the best performer in the benchmark index.
 That brought its 10-year gain to 149 percent, just shy of the Sensex’s 155 percent advance.
-Reliance shares climbed 2.8 percent on Thursday, adding to an advance this quarter that would be the steepest since 2009 if maintained.
+Reliance shares rose 1.1 percent as of 11:27 a.m. in Mumbai, adding to an advance this quarter that would be the steepest since 2009 if maintained.

 For seven of the 10 years through December, the retail-to-refining giant trailed the Sensex, partly due to doubts about Reliance’s $35 billion bet on telecom.